-After a failed outsourcing contract, the buyer frequently wonders whether it is suitable for BPO.
+After a failed outsourcing partnership, the buyer frequently wonders whether it is suitable for BPO.
 The new provider has a responsibility to ensure that the parties identify the root causes of the previous failure and that the issue is communicated to the hurt parties in the previous relationship.
-The argument is that it is not enough to just take note of the "often missed" performance items; rather, they must explore the underlying structural causes of these issues, such as the provider's loss of scale.
+The argument is that it is not enough to just take note of the “often missed” performance items; rather, they must explore the underlying structural causes of these issues, such as the provider’s loss of scale.

-The C-suite often blames the buyer for the failure, while the end users and business executives are unaware of the relationship's termination and the bad performance.
-Their outlook and ignorance of the issues' origins will impact their perception of the new outsourced partnership.
-The services provider and the client's executives must explain to the end-user community why the new outsourcing engagement is worthwhile, the specific benefits, and what procedures must be followed to realize those benefits.
+The C-suite often blames the buyer for the failed outsourcing partnership, while the end users and business executives are unaware of the relationship’s termination and the bad performance.
+Their outlook and ignorance of the issues’ origins will impact their perception of the new outsourced partnership.
+The services provider and the client’s executives must explain to the end-user community why the new outsourcing engagement is worthwhile, the specific benefits, and what procedures must be followed to realize those benefits.